Dinosaurs in Jurassic Park: Distortus rex

 Distortus rex is a mutant Tyrannosaurus and the main antagonist of Jurassic World Rebirth.
-It is a deformed Tyrannosaurus rex with six limbs with two normal-sized arms, an enlarged forehead similar to a Titanosaurus, and two pillar-like ape-like arms.
+It is a deformed Tyrannosaurus rex with six limbs with two normal-sized arms, an enlarged forehead similar to a Titanosaurus, and two pillar-shaped gorilla-like arms.

-Director Gareth Edwards said its design was inspired by the xenomorphs in the Alien franchise and the rancors in the Star Wars franchise.
+Director Gareth Edwards said its design was inspired by the Xenomorphs in the Alien franchise and the rancors in the Star Wars franchise.
 With its bulbous head, ILM's visual effects supervisor David Vickery said "It's as if another animal has been wrapped around the T-Rex.
 Gareth wanted us to feel sorry for it as well as terrified, because its deformities have caused it some pain and there's an encumbrance to it."
 Edwards was heavily involved in the design of the Distortus rex whose traits include gorilla-like arms and movements at his suggestion.

 Gallimimus

+A herd of running Gallimimus is seen in the first film, taking the role of the novel's Hadrosaurus.
+In the novel, the roar of a T. rex is heard in the background, but the T. rex is not seen.
+The scene went through several revisions over the course of the film's production.
+In Crichton's first draft, Grant, Lex, and Tim get caught in a "wall of dinosaurs", including a baby Triceratops, and climb a tree to escape.
+His revised draft changed this to the characters watching the T. rex attacking a herd of Hadrosaurs from a distance, and the film's second screenwriter, Malia Scotch Marmo, placed them in the middle of the action.
+David Koepp, the final screenwriter, replaced Hadrosaurus with Gallimimus, on the advice of Tippett.

+The Gallimimus was created by ILM entirely through CGI.
+It was the first dinosaur to be digitized during production.
+As a result, a test was required to see if digitally animating dinosaurs was even possible.
+ILM animator Eric Armstrong first built out the skeleton of a single Gallimimus, then animated its run cycle.
+He then duplicated the skeleton to make a herd.
+All of the Gallimimus used the same run cycle, which was manually tweaked slightly for each individual dinosaur to make them distinct.
+The test, which composited the herd of skeletal Gallimimus over a jungle background, was a success, prompting a second test with fully skinned Gallimimus and a T. rex.
+The overall movement of the herd was planned out using very simplified representations of the dinosaur model, which the animators referred to as "hood ornaments", which were then replaced with full running Gallimimus models.